-The Michigan Department of Health & Human Services supports the Michigan Dementia Plan .
-The plan was last updated in 2009 by the Michigan Dementia Coalition; a coalition of community agencies, universities, dementia caregivers and units of the state government concerned about dementing illnesses.
-For further information on the Michigan Dementia Plan, please contact Aging & adult Services.
+The Michigan Department of Health and Human Services supports the Michigan Dementia Roadmap, which by was created in 2019 by the Michigan Dementia Coalition - a collaborative group of community agencies, universities, dementia caregivers, and state government programs concerned about dementia and related conditions.

-A Michigan Dementia Plan guides MDCH and the Michigan Dementia Coalition in its efforts to reduce the burden of dementia in Michigan.
-The Plan can be viewed as a comprehensive document or as a summary.
+The Michigan Dementia Roadmap guides MDHHS and the Michigan Dementia Coalition in their efforts to reduce the burden of dementia in the state and to create a dementia-capable Michigan.
+The Roadmap can be viewed as a comprehensive document or as a summary.

 For more information, visit the Michigan Dementia Coalition website.

 General information about dementia and aging: